kamran-77ali/My-first-poject-Student-Manegment/README.md

-Hi i am very gladd t share with you my frist project thats i make when i learn pyhton. this project is student manegment. key features of this project.
+Hi i am very glad to share with you my frist project thats i make when i learn pyhton. this project is student manegment. key features of this project.
   1. add student